united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/development/contribute/united-manufacturing-hub/automation-tools.md

 ### Small deployment test

+(deactivated for now as they were flaky. will be replaced in the future with E2E tests)

 This pipeline group verifies that the current changes can be successfully installed and that data flows correctly.
 There are two pipelines: a "tiny" version with the minimum amount of services needed to run the stack, and a "full"